Please note that all images on this site are copyrighted by the artist and may not be reproduced in any manner. Pet Photo Tips

 CAMERA AND LENSES

-Telephoto lenses actually have a slimming effect on the subject.
+Another reason to try to use a telephoto or zoom feature is that telephoto lenses actually have a slimming effect on the subject.
 Professional portrait photographers know this…it’s not by chance that an 80mm lens is called a “portrait lens.”

-(Some point-and-shoot cameras don't offer the telephoto-length lens option that we want--they only offer wide-angle, shorter-lens options.
+(Some old point-and-shoot cameras don't offer the telephoto-length lens option that we want--they only offer wide-angle, shorter-lens options.
 In this case, don't try to make the dog fill most of the picture, because you will be standing too close to your subject and you'll get that huge nose that we don't want.
 Instead, you'll need to stand at maybe 5-7 feet away, which means the dog will be taking up a smaller portion of the photograph than I would like.
 Detail may suffer, but that's probably better than a distorted face caused by being too close.
 Confused?
 Me, too.
-Now you can see why a telephoto-length lens is best.)
+Now you can see why a telephoto-length or zoom lens is best.)

 LOCATION